jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 > All the python packages you installed can be found under the directory of `$CONDA_PREFIX/lib/python3.12/site-packages`.

-Of course you also need to install cuda toolkit.
+Of course you also need to install cuda toolkit on your system.
 Usually, even if you installed **torch-2.5.1 with cuda 12.4**, using **cuda 12.6** or **cuda 12.1** can run torch in python without any mistakes.
 But in some cases, you still have to use **cuda 12.4** to exactly match the torch you chose.

 You can find all versions of cuda in [this website](https://developer.nvidia.com/cuda-toolkit-archive).
 Installing and using multiple versions of cuda is possible by managing the `PATH` and `LD_LIBRARY_PATH` environment variables on linux, and you can do this manually or refering to my methods in [this blog](/blogs/environment-variable-management).